emadghasempour/footprint-prototype-testing/README.md

   </tr>
 </table>

+This is the first prototype of footprint app to see if the idea resolve the mentioned of losing track of informations and how it can be improved to offer a better solution .

-Thank you for your honest feedback in advance.
+Thank you for your time to test the app and honest feedback in advance.
 Feel free to be cruel (but not too much😄)